grodowski/undercover-ci/README.md

 ## Uploading coverage data

-The Undercover CI only accepts LCOV-formatted coverage reports.
+UndercoverCI only accepts LCOV-formatted coverage reports.
 Please use the `simplecov-lcov` gem to generate them when running your specs.
 Then you should be able to create a build step uploading the coverage file with `curl`.

 ⚠️ This method is still a proof of concept and should not be used for real applications. ⚠️